jkool702/forkrun/DOCS/DOCS_ALL.md

 ## Key Design Properties

-- **Contention-free**: The fast path is intentionally boring and excessively fast (a single atomic increment with no locks or CAS retry loops).
+- **Contention-free**: The fast path is intentionally boring and excessively fast (two amortized atomic RMWs (`read_idx` + `total_lines_consumed`) with no locks or CAS retry loops).
 All algorithmic complexity is shifted to the slow path to ensure graceful degradation, meaning contention is structurally eliminated rather than reactively avoided.
 - **Born-local NUMA**: Data is placed on the correct socket at ingest time via `set_mempolicy` using real-time backpressure (self load-balancing).
 Scanners and workers are pinned.
 Cross-socket traffic is a measured 0.0–0.2%.
 Stealing is permitted only when local work is exhausted.
 - **Zero-copy data path**: `splice()`, `copy_file_range()`, and `sendfile()` move data without userspace copies.
 Scanner publishes byte-offsets and line counts.
 Workers read directly from the backing memfd.
 - **Self-tuning**: Automatic worker scaling, adaptive batch sizing, and early partial flush for low-latency trickle inputs.
 No manual `-n` or `-j` tuning required.
 - **Fault-tolerant & Self-healing**: Built-in automatic recovery for unexpectedly killed workers (e.g., OOM kills, segfaults). `forkrun` automatically traps the failure, isolates and discards corrupted partial output, safely respawns the worker, and re-dispatches the poisoned batch without deadlocking the pipeline.
 - **Single-file deployment**: Ships as one bash file with an embedded loadable `.so`.
 Zero external dependencies beyond a handful of standard Linux utilities (e.g., sed, base64, gzip, rm, cat) — no heavy runtimes like Perl (unlike GNU Parallel) or Python, making it perfect for lightweight containerized deployments.
-Requires only a Linux kernel ≥ 3.17 and Bash ≥ 4.0 (Bash ≥ 5.1 recommended).
+Requires only a Linux kernel ≥ 3.17 and Bash ≥ 4.0 (Bash ≥ 5.1 recommended for array performance).
 Kernels ≥ 4.5 additionally enable the `copy_file_range` fast path; older kernels automatically fall back to `sendfile`/read-write with no functional difference.
 - **Auditable Builds**: the embedded C extension is compiled and injected by a public GitHub Actions workflow; the git history of the base64 blob traces every byte to a specific CI run of `forkrun_ring.c`.
 (Reproducible builds with published checksums are on the roadmap and would upgrade this to cryptographic attestation.)

 ## Why It Matters for Frontier: Data Prep